• Consortium Agreements

 - Performing Scholarships

-Available for art, baseball, basketball, communications, cheerleading, choir, drama, jazz band, leadership & rodeo and require full-time enrollment
+Available for art, baseball, softball, basketball, communications, cheerleading, choir, drama, jazz band, leadership & rodeo and require full-time enrollment.

 - Honor Graduate Scholarships

 Valedictorian of any accredited Texas high school is eligible for a one-year scholarship at WC as long as they attend immediately following high school graduation.
-Salutatorian and Valedictorian graduates from accredited high schools in the counties of Parker, Hood, Jack, Palo Pinto and Wise are eligible for a scholarship covering tuition and fees - excluding parking fees and books (on-loan) each long semester for two years immediately following high school graduation.
+Salutatorian and Valedictorian graduates from accredited high schools in the counties of Parker, Hood, Jack, Palo Pinto and Wise are eligible for a scholarship covering tuition and fees (excluding parking fees) and books (on-loan) each long semester (fall, spring) for two years immediately following high school graduation.
 Students must be full-time.